Expressions

 Use expressions

-Once you create an expression, it will be displayed as an attribute of that particular event or customer attribute that you defined it for.
-In this example, we defined our expression for the event session_start
+Once you create an expression, it appears as an attribute of the event or customer attribute you defined it for.
+For example, if you define an expression for the session_start event, it appears as one of its attributes whenever you work with filters, reports, and so on.

-If you don't see your expression in the list, make sure you are working with the correct event / attribute and within the same initiative.
+If you don't see your expression in the list, make sure you're working with the correct event or attribute and within the same initiative.

 Use cases

-Expressions are used when further specifying events or customers e.g. in segmentations, reports, funnels, etc. They can be used similarly as other attributes to be compared to a constant value or other attributes.
-Some of the uses are as follows:
+Expressions are useful when further specifying events or customers in segmentations, reports, funnels, and more.
+You can use them similarly to other attributes by comparing them to a constant value or to other attributes.
+Common use cases include:

-Setting a simple value to which multiple attributes are compared.
-When a need arises to change the compared value, you can change only the expression to affect all of the conditions instead of changing them one by one
+- Setting a simple value that multiple attributes are compared against.
+When you need to change the compared value, you only update the expression rather than changing every condition individually.

-Attributing revenue to some actions.
-To evaluate the effectiveness of a newsletter, web layer or another campaign, it is good to count only purchases that occur within a specific time after the action.
-For that, you would define an expression for purchase event and setting it to timestamp minus running aggregate of last banner timestamp and then compare it to the desired value as is shown below.
+- Attributing revenue to specific actions.
+To evaluate the effectiveness of a newsletter, weblayer, or another campaign, you can count only purchases that occur within a specific time after the action.
+Define an expression for the purchase event, set it to the timestamp minus a running aggregate of the last banner timestamp, and then compare it to your desired value.